-When we picture dangerous goods, we typically visualize drums of toxic chemicals, sticks of TNT, or a luminescent, but unidentifiable green liquid.
-However, you may be surprised at which common household items you use everyday that may be classified as household dangerous goods.
+When we picture dangerous goods, we typically visualize drums of toxic chemicals, sticks of TNT, or a bright, but unidentifiable green liquid.
+However, you may be surprised at which common household items you use every day that may be classified as household dangerous goods.

 According to IATA, “Dangerous Goods are items that may endanger the safety of an aircraft or persons on board the aircraft.